LYK-love/LYK-love.github.io/source/_posts/Neural-Networks.md

-Now, with this `backward` method, we don't need to call `_backward` anymore!
-For any computational graph, we can call `backward` to it's last node to do back propagation:
+We can call this `backward` method to the last node of any computational graph without the heavy manual work.

 ```python
 a = Value(7, label='a')